Pet shops and animal permits

 The Queensland Government has passed laws that will affect pet shops in that any cat or dog being sold must be microchipped at the point of sale.
 More information is available for vets, breeders and pet shops.

 In Brisbane, you can keep up to two dogs without a permit.
 To keep more than two dogs, but no more than four, you need to apply to Council for a domestic dog permit.
 All dogs must be desexed.

-All cats in Brisbane are required to be registered.
 Check whether you need a cattery permit to keep more than three cats, with a maximum of 10 cats.
 If you wish to keep cats for breeding or showing purposes, you will need to apply for a breeder/show permit.